 The Family Museum Pass lending program is generously funded by the Friends of Spokane County Library District and the Diane E. Zahand Fund.

 You can Reserve a Pass online up to 30 days in advance and print your confirmation to gain entry to a partner museum on a specific day.
 This means that the pass will provide entry only on the day you select.
+Present the pass and matching photo ID to gain admission.

 Each museum and cultural institution can be booked once every 30 days.
 Each Family Museum Pass provides admission for up to 2 adults and 4 children.